-In addition to traditional land use regulations and comprehensive plans, the City of Deadwood has been involved with several other notable planning efforts to help improve the livability and economic document to build and expand on these plans in a vitality of Deadwood.
+In addition to traditional land use regulations and comprehensive plans, the City of Deadwood has been involved with several other notable planning efforts to help improve the livability and economic vitality of Deadwood.
 These include:

 - Branding, Development & Marketing Action Plan - Roger Brooks International, Inc. (2014): Recommendations for improving the branding and marketing of Deadwood. - A Public Space Plan for a Unique Town: Deadwood Alive! - Various Consultants (2015): Development of concepts and design ideas for public spaces in Deadwood. - Deadwood/Lead Housing Study Community Partners Research, Inc. (2016): An analysis of the overall housing needs of the cities of Lead and Deadwood. - Deadwood-Lead Housing Taskforce Questionnaire - Deadwood-Lead Economic Development Corporation (2016): Collected input from individuals about housing in Deadwood and Lead to determine recommendations, ideas and solutions to address housing gaps in the area (follow up to the Deadwood/Lead Housing Study). - Study of Historic Spaces on Main Street - Main Street Initiative Economic Initiatives Project / South Dakota State University School of Architecture Students (2017): Concept designs and ideas for vacant and underutilized spaces on Main Street as part of an effort to identify economic initiatives.